 Pro tip: Use SingPass to speed up your application process!

 To fund your account, you will have to do a bank transfer.
-You can transfer in SGD, USD or HKD and your Tiger account can hold funds in multiple currencies at the same time.
+You can transfer in SGD, USD, HKD, EUR and AUD and your Tiger account can hold funds in multiple currencies at the same time.

 After depositing the funds, you will have to click the button that says ‘Funds Remitted.
-Inform Tiger to Check’ on the app.
-Your fund deposit status will be updated via Tiger Trade app.
+Inform Tiger to check on the app.
+Your fund deposit status will be updated via the Tiger Trade app.
 Once the funds have been deposited into your account, you’re good to go!

 Tiger Brokers vs IBKR vs TD Ameritrade vs moomoo